AnushreeBagchi/To-Do-List/README.md

 ![alt text](https://media.giphy.com/media/69u7Zh0YomvT0hF8CV/giphy.gif "Image of the project")

+### Installation
-Installation: Clone or download this repo and simply open the index.html file and enjoy!
+Clone or download this repo and simply open the index.html file and enjoy!